simplefractal/learnathon-neural-networks/readme.md

 		one particular node(neuron in hidden layer) might only care about two parameters like area or distance to city another node(neuron in hidden layer) might care about three other parameters

-## HOW DO NEURAL NETWORKS LEARN

-* can learn using hard coded conditions
-* for machine to determine between a cat and dog consider the following
-	- to be determined as cat, look for whiskers, look for certain shape, look for pointy ears
-	- to be determined as dog, look for sloppy ears, drool, barking

 ## CREATING A NEURAL NETWORK